George C. Boldt Builds Mansion On Belle Island, Sells It To Former Carnegie Vice President Alexander R. Peacock

 Not long afterward, a second letter was received from the anonymous perpetrator who then stated their awareness that detectives were working on the case.
 Rather than threatening to abduct the children, the writer now said they would murder them instead if the money wasn’t deposited.

 No word was ever found as to whether or not the perpetrator was captured, but more trouble would be on the horizon for Peacock, who, in 1904, commissioned J. B. Reid to build him a large yacht house near Wellesley Island.
-100 feet or so of the land was donated to Peacock by fellow Pittsburgh millionaire and Thousand Island neighbor on Imperial Island, Gilbert T. Rafferty, who also owned nearby Bonnie Castle in Alexandria Bay.
+One hundred feet or so of the land was donated to Peacock by fellow Pittsburgh millionaire and Thousand Island neighbor on Imperial Island, Gilbert T. Rafferty, who also owned nearby Bonnie Castle in Alexandria Bay.

-In 1899, Rafferty had sold part of the land to George Boldt who would build a canal through it as part of his Wellesley Island farm and cottage, visible in the photo below to the very left on the far shore.
+In 1899, Rafferty had sold part of the land to George Boldt, who would build a canal through it as part of his Wellesley Island farm and cottage, visible in the photo below to the very left on the far shore.

 Belle Isle and the summer palace upon it owned by Alexander R. Peacock, Pittsburg millionaire steel manufacturer, has been placed upon the market either for sale or rent.
 Located by a short distance from Alexandria Bay, this is one of the finest summer homes at the Thousand Islands and was built at a cost of many thousands of dollars.